DDG Hansa: Foundation and early years

 DDG Hansa was founded on 3 December 1881 at the "constituent general assembly" in Bremen by a consortium of 17 Bremen and 2 Bremerhaven companies, to provide steamship connections for trade with Asia, the Baltic, and the Mediterranean.
-The first voyage was by SS Stolzenfels from Newcastle to Singapore in February 1882.
+The first voyage was by Stolzenfels from Newcastle to Singapore in February 1882.
 Regular service began in 1882 with seven ships.
 Under its first head, Oltmann Johann Dietrich Ahlers, the company withdrew from the Baltic and limited its Mediterranean activities to the Iberian Peninsula, but its affiliate the Asiatische Linie was able to compete well in trade with India by concentrating on the less well served East Coast ports, and the fleet was expanded with newer ships.
 The two companies merged in 1894 and by 1899 the company had 40 ships.
 The routes were also expanded, for example to South America in the 1890s.
 In 1910 Ahlers was succeeded as Chairman of the Board by Hermann Helms (1868–1942).
 In 1912, diesel power was introduced; in 1914, the line had 66 steamships and one motor-powered ship, and with a total gross register tonnage of 437,789, was the world's largest freight shipping company and the third largest shipping company in Germany.